SOUTHWEST LOUISIANA DISTRICT SENIOR GAMES

-Games are open to all U.S. citizens who are 50 yrs and over by December 31 of each competing year.
-(Out of District participants also win medals).
+Games are open to all U.S. residents who are 50 years and over by Dec.
+31 of each competing year.
+(Out-of-District participants also win medals).
 Age groups for competitions are: 50-54, 55-59, etc.

 TRIAD is a partnership between the Calcasieu Parish Police Jury, Sheriff, District Attorney, City Marshall, and City of Lake Charles.
 TRIAD identifies and develops programs to address the needs and concerns of senior citizens such as: effective crime prevention and education programs, aimed at reducing the criminal victimization of senior citizens.